Skip to Content

 It’s clear how important crafting is to you, and I hope that some of the links and resources below could help you to get into the rhythm of crafting again.

-You mentioned that a magnifier lamp or video magnifier might help give you more independence in your hobbies, have you considered these examples?
+You mentioned that a magnifier lamp or video magnifier might help give you more independence in your hobbies.
+Have you considered these examples?

-If you’re wanting to build connections with other crafters, you could try the Makerspace at Curtin University, which runs a variety of craft sessions with like minded people.
-The Australian Library of Things Network is another place you could try if there’s AT that you’ve been meaning to give a go, but it’s too expensive or you’ve never found the right one for you.
+If you’re wanting to build connections with other crafters, you could try the Makerspace at Curtin University.
+It runs a variety of craft sessions with like-minded people.

 For more inspiration you could read a couple of articles on the AT Chat and iLA websites about crafting: